 Platelet-rich plasma (PRP) therapy is an innovative way to repair musculoskeletal damage from the inside out.
-The medical team at Performance Pain and Sports Medicine offers PRP therapy at their offices in Bordentown, Raritan, Lawrenceville, and New Jersey; in Houston, Texas.
-They customize your PRP therapy to treat neck pain, back pain, spinal injuries, and joint conditions, and monitor your progress to ensure you’re enjoying life pain-free.
+The medical team at Performance Pain and Sports Medicine offers PRP therapy at their offices in Raritan and Lawrenceville, New Jersey, and in Houston, Texas.
+They customize your PRP therapy to treat neck pain, back pain, spinal injuries, and joint conditions and monitor your progress to ensure you’re enjoying life pain-free.
 Schedule a consultation to learn more about the benefits of PRP therapy by calling the Performance Pain and Sports Medicine location nearest you today.

 Platelet-rich plasma is a natural substance found in your blood that contains special growth factors.
 These factors promote the regeneration of new, healthy cells to replace those damaged by injury or disease.

 By injecting high concentrations of PRP, new cells grow to heal damaged soft tissue, including your muscles, ligaments, and tendons.
 PRP therapy can also relieve chronic joint inflammation and pain.

 The team at Performance Pain and Sports Medicine can use PRP therapy alone or with other treatments to relieve pain, reduce inflammation, and improve the function of the damaged soft tissue or joint.

 The providers may recommend PRP therapy to treat pain in your shoulders, knees, spine, and neck from conditions like:

 Your provider can determine if regenerative medicine therapies like PRP injections are right for you based on your condition and the severity of your symptoms.

 To achieve a high concentration of PRP for treatment, your Performance Pain and Sports Medicine provider draws a sample of your blood and prepares it in a centrifuge.